RavanH/xml-sitemap-feed/readme.txt

 == Changelog ==

 = 5.4 =
-TODO allow inclusion of taxonomies that belong to a post type that is not included TODO revisit transients solution in transients_actions() or at least prevent this from running on *every* AJAX call TODO fix visible news sitemap when deactivated
+TODO allow CPT taxonomies selection in news sitemap TODO allow inclusion of taxonomies that belong to a post type that is not included
-TODO respond 404 for non existant (or deactivated) sitemaps?
+* FIX: Don't use transients if not strictly needed
 * FIX: "Failed opening required" when no template
 * FIX: Nginx Helper purge urls
 * Filter domains in taxonomy and author sitemaps
 * NEW: xmlsf_generator action hook
-* NEW: xmlsf_author_post_type filter
+* NEW: xmlsf_author_post_types filter
 * FIX: Bing ping response code 410
 * Dropping Bing from Ping Services awaiting IndexNow support